Safety car: IndyCar Series

 During the IndyCar Series season, however, Johnny Rutherford, Sarah Fisher, and Oriol Servià are the normal drivers of the IRL pace car for all events.
 The pace car is deployed for debris, collision, or weather reasons.
 Since 1993, upon the waving of the yellow flag, pit road is closed until the pace car picks up the leader and passes the pit entrance the first time, unless track blockage forces the field to drive through pit lane.
 Another duty of the pace car is to lead the field around the course on parade laps prior to the start of the race.
 These increase in speed, allowing for a flying start of the race.

 Furthermore, two other rule changes have been implemented.
 Since 2000, with one lap to go before going back to green, the pace car pulls off the track in turn one rather than in turn four.
 The current leader of the race is then assigned the task of pacing the field back to the green flag.
 After much consideration, this rule was added to prevent a situation much like the one that happened in the 1995 Indianapolis 500, when Scott Goodyear passed the pace car going back to green.
 In 2002, a "wave-around" rule was added, where the pace car waves by all competitors (if there are any) between the pace car and the actual leader of the race.
 This allows the leader to control the restart without any lapped cars in front of them.
 It also creates a strategy for cars to gain laps back, loosely resembling NASCAR's "Lucky dog" rule.
 However, the cars who get waved around are not allowed to pit until the green flag restarts the race (so they do not get the advantage of getting their lap back AND a free pit stop).

+At other Indycar races, the pace car is usually a Honda Civic Type R or a Chevrolet Corvette.